STATEMENT UNDER SECTION 54 OF THE MODERN SLAVERY ACT 2015

 Insurance underwriters – provision of underwriting services in relation to insurance products offered by AX Group

-Technology Providers – for the supply of vehicle telematics hardware
+Technology Providers – for the supply of vehicle telematics and asset tracking hardware

 Professional Services – legal, accounting, IT, automotive engineers, building maintenance services